Two Gorges Trail

 Day 1 (10 km)

 The first day starts off from the parking area at Black Eagle Camp.
 The first section follows the Kleinrivier gorge all the way up to where it crosses the 4x4 tracks.
 This section is about 5 km long and will take about 3-3.5 hrs to complete and shares a common course with the Tierhout Trail for the first 2 hours.
 It is easy going with drinking water and swimming potential (unless it is very dry).
 Spectacular rock formations, pools, cliffs and flora are only part of what make this a memorable nature experience.
 Where it crosses the 4x4 track, continue straight up the gorge (more a kloof now), and follow the trail as it turns gradually to the right into “Drieling kloof”.
-Notice the

 An alternative, for a day-hike, would be to turn left at the 4x4 track crossing and to follow the 4x4 track up onto the eastern plateau and then back to the office.
 This section is about 5 km long and will take about 2-2.5 hrs.

 The second day of the Two Gorges Trail starts from the parking spot at the stone lodge.
 It shares the first downhill section with the Cycad Trail, down to the Palmiet Rivier Gorge.
 Continue straight where the Cycad Trail turns off to the right.
 The trail then follows the Palmiet River all the way down to just before Kaalgat.
 This section of the trail has plenty of water and swimming opportunities.
 Up to here the going is easy.
 The valley scene varies from open fynbos covered sides, dotted with cycads, to rocky outcrops covered with dense valley bush vegetation.
 As the gorge narrows, forest trees form a leafy canopy overhead, and the sides rise up in vertical rock formations.
 This part is 4.2 km long and should take 2.5-3 hrs.